ttntm/ttntm/src/about.md

 ## On This Website

+- [/likes](/likes): some of the cool things I find on the internet.
-A public reminder of what I'm (supposed to be...) doing at the moment can be found on my [/now page](/now).
+- [/now](/now): a public reminder of what I'm (supposed to be...) doing at the moment.

-Details regarding the hardware and the software I currently use can be found on the [/uses page](/uses).
+- [/uses](/uses): details regarding the hardware and the software I currently use.

 ## Colophon